localgovdrupal/localgov_finders/README.md

 # finders
-LocalGov Finders (will) help Directories, Events, News, Consultations etc. display, index, and filter their content.
+Finders (will) help Directories, Events, News, Consultations etc. display, index, and filter their content.